-So how did we get dill pickles?
+How did the US get dill pickles?

-A large migration of Jews into New York City during the late 1800s and early 1900s brought “kosher” dill pickles to North America, with the US citizens soon loving the dill-infused take on a pickled cucumber.
-Different types of dill pickle were made depending on the fermentation time, and big brands such as Heinz soon looked to turn these salty cucumbers into big business money-making machines.
+The migration of Jewish people to NYC brought dill pickles to North America, and the US went cray for that dill-infused goodness.
+Different types of pickles were made and big brands such as Heinz looked to turn them into money-making veggies.

 Despite their transition into big business, dill pickles retain their largely Jewish associations today.
 Pickles are still a mainstay in NYC and pretty much any deli, further solidifying their status as a staple of Jewish-American cuisine.

 Today, it’s hard to find a fast food joint or bar that doesn’t have pickles somewhere in their menus.
 Some create their own pickles and offer them up as an appetizer.
 Deep fried is my preferred method, though a house-brined plain ol’ pickle is pretty awesome too.